All you need to know about exploring the iconic city like you live there

 Walking up to the Vessel we were happy to find that while the structure is closed, you can still go in and access the bottom floor.
 They have roped off the steps upwards but it's still a great free stop along the way with some really cool photo ops!

-The elevated railway no longer in use now a public park – with gardens and beautiful scenic landscapes.
+The Highline is the elevated railway no longer in use, now a public park – with 1.45 miles of pathway through gardens and beautiful scenic landscapes.
 AMAZING VIEWS!
 Runs from Gansevoort St. to W. 34th between 10th and 12th Avenues.
-Spend a couple hours here, eat, relax, live!
+Spend a couple hours here, eat, relax, enjoy both garden and sculptures against the city backdrop!
 Take a bottle of wine up and watch the sun set here.
 Or no wine, and a picnic with the family.
-Or, hope off at Chelsea Market and stop to get some of the most raved about tacos ever - Chelsea Market | Hours + Location | Los Tacos No. 1 | Taquerias in New York City (lostacos1.com) But walking here gives you a great perspective of the city.
+Or, hop off at Chelsea Market and stop to get some of the most raved about tacos ever - Chelsea Market | Hours + Location | Los Tacos No. 1 | Taquerias in New York City (lostacos1.com) Walking here gives a great perspective of the city.
+It's a vibrant area with lots of nature and city views in beautiful corners of the world.

-Walk the Brooklyn Bridge/ DUMBO (Down Under the Manhattan Bridge Overpass) – If you didn't do this on Day 2, (that was a busy day!) and the weather is permitting - enjoy the skyline and take in the view from the monumental Bridge.
+If you didn't do this on Day 2, (that was a busy day!) and the weather is permitting - enjoy the skyline and take in the view from the monumental Bridge.
 Many people take this scenic walk (even when it’s freezing which I don’t recommend) but it is all about the weather and good shoes.
 While views are more dramatic at night when the city lights are on - it is warmer with the sun shining!
 So You decide which works best for you.

 There is a pedestrian walkway above the traffic, so it is perfectly safe.
 The trek is just over a mile long, Under the bridge, Brooklyn Bridge Park sits, which great for walking, playing, or relaxing with a view.
 The surrounding neighborhood is also fun to wander = DUMBO (Down under the Manhattan Bridge overpass) which is like old NY, cobble stone, and iron posts, just the “home” feeling.
 You can walk this bridge in either direction, however the best views are going towards Manhattan.
 This area extends from the Brooklyn Bridge to the Manhattan Bridge in Brooklyn along the water and is a real treat.
 I recommend taking a subway to Brooklyn then crossing back over on foot.
 The A or C subway run in both directions and are easy to navigate.
 Get off at the High Street Brooklyn Bridge Stop and you are there!